AlphaMRM/DS-OOP/README.md

 # DS-OOPs
-This repository will contain my university's projects.
+This repository will contain my university projects, practice tasks and assignments.